Managua Safety Guide

 Healthcare Tips

-• Dengue fever is present; use mosquito repellent and protective clothing, especially during rainy season
+• Dengue and Zika are present; use DEET-based repellent, during rainy season (May-November).

 Common Risks